SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 <details>
-  <summary>Expand to view more information and a code snippet</summary>
+  <summary>🟢 Click to expand for more information and a code example</summary>
   <!-- -->

 - `READ TABLE` without `BINARY SEARCH`: Table is accessed linearly